 The improved website of the Energy Technology List (ETL) has been launched this week by the UK government to help simplify the purchasing of energy efficient products.
 A new search and compare feature will enable businesses and the public sector to quickly find verified products that can cut their energy bills and reduce carbon emissions.
-For the first time users of the ETL will also be able to integrate the full list of 14,000 qualified products into their procurement systems with the ETL API.
+For the first time users of the ETL will also be able to integrate the full list of over 8,000 qualified products into their procurement systems with the ETL API.

 Read more here for further information on the API.
 All of the data available on the ETL product search service will be available for free including technical information, product images and the ability to search and filter products.